 - The Florida Key deer, O. virginianus clavium, is listed as endangered under the Endangered Species Act.

 - A deer is often considered a symbol of life regeneration and heart energy.

 - Should a deer come into your life, look for new perceptions and degrees of perceptions to grow and expand.

-I never did show my mom the drawing Anne-Marie made, and she didn’t ask about it again.
-Overall, I’d say the whole thing was a next-to-perfect day with the only drawback being that the dolphin and the deer left me a little unsettled.
+I never did show my mom the drawing Anne-Marie made, and mom didn’t ask about the drawing or the map again.
+Overall, I’d say the whole excursion to the Keys was next-to-perfect with the only drawback being that the dolphin, the deer, and the map left me a little unsettled.
 So really, nothing new.